Jay-Sanghavi/RAG-anlysis/README.md

 - Entry point: `main.py`
 - Args: `--config` to select run configuration.
 - Outputs: experiment folders under `experiments/` with `results/`, `logs/`, and `checkpoints/`.

+## Reproducibility Notes
+- Use `config/config_fast.yaml` for a quick run; `config/config.yaml` for full experiments.
+- Large datasets and model caches are not committed; see `METHODOLOGY.md` for dataset info.
+- Heavy outputs are excluded via `.gitignore`; only light sample results are included.

+## Interviewer Guide
+- Skim `README.md` and `METHODOLOGY.md` for scope and design.
+- Review core modules in `src/` to see separation of concerns.
+- Check [results/aggregated_metrics_fast.json](results/aggregated_metrics_fast.json) for the improvement from RAG.
+- Run a smoke test locally: `python test_setup.py`.

 ## Development
 - Use a virtual environment (`python -m venv .venv && source .venv/bin/activate`).